A payday loan, also called a small amount loan, lets you borrow up to $2,000. You have between 16 days and one year to

 - There is no interest or fees.

-You can apply for an advance payment through the Service Australia's website.
+You can apply for an advance payment through the Service Australia website.

 Help paying your bills and fines

 If you're struggling to pay your bills, don't get a payday loan.
 Talk to your service provider straight away.
 They can help you work out a payment plan to pay bills or fines.

 The government and some community organisations offer rebates and vouchers that can help you pay utility or phone bills.